Qasem Soleimani: War against ISIL

-Soleimani played an integral role in the organization and planning of the crucial operation to retake the city of Tikrit in Iraq from ISIL.
+Soleimani played an integral role in the organization and planning of the crucial operation to retaking the city of Tikrit in Iraq from ISIL.
 The city of Tikrit rests on the left bank of the Tigris river and is the largest and most important city between Baghdad and Mosul, giving it a high strategic value.
 The city fell to ISIL during 2014 when ISIL made immense gains in northern and central Iraq.
 After its capture, ISIL's massacre at Camp Speicher led to 1,600 to 1,700 deaths of Iraqi Army cadets and soldiers.
 After months of careful preparation and intelligence gathering an offensive to encircle and capture Tikrit was launched in early March 2015.

 In 2016, photos published by a Popular Mobilization Forces (PMF) source showed Soleimani attending a meeting of PMF commanders in Iraq to discuss the Battle of Fallujah.

 CIA chief Mike Pompeo said he sent Soleimani and other Iranian leaders a letter holding them responsible for any attacks on U.S. interests by forces under their control.
 According to Mohammad Mohammadi Golpayegani, a senior aide for Iran's supreme leader, Soleimani ignored the letter when it was handed over to him during the Abu Kamal offensive against ISIL, saying "I will not take your letter nor read it and I have nothing to say to these people."